Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Computing integrals with respect to

 with $\eta < 1$.
-We see that the best approximation here is obtained by taking $n \simeq \frac{\alpha}{\log(\kappa^\alpha/\eta)} \log N$.
-With this value of $n$, the error when approximating $\mu(g)$ by $RS_{N,n}(g)$ is $\mathcal{O}(N^{- \beta})$ with $\beta = - \frac{\alpha \log \eta}{\log(\kappa^\alpha/\eta)}$.
+We see that the best approximation here is obtained by taking $n \simeq \frac{\alpha \log N}{d_u \log(\kappa^\alpha/\eta)}$.
+With this value of $n$, the error when approximating $\mu(g)$ by $RS_{N,n}(g)$ is $\mathcal{O}(N^{- \beta})$ with $\beta = - \frac{\alpha \log \eta}{d_u \log(\kappa^\alpha/\eta)}$.

-\begin{remark} If $g$ is one of the observables for which we need to compute $\mu(g)$ in the fourth step of the S3 algorithm, then the value of $g$ at a point may be computed with an error $\mathcal{O}(\eta^n)$ in a time proportional to $n$ (one only needs to use an orbit of length $n$, see Remarks \ref{remark:solving_equations}, \ref{remark:step_2} and \ref{remark:compute_rho}).
+\begin{remark} If $g$ is one of the observables for which we need to compute $\mu(g)$ in the fourth step of the S3 algorithm, then we assume that the value of $g$ at a point may be computed with an error $\mathcal{O}(\eta^n)$ in a time proportional to $n$ (one only needs to use an orbit of length proportional to $n$, see Remarks \ref{remark:solving_equations}, \ref{remark:step_2} and \ref{remark:compute_rho}).
 Hence, this error may be considered as part of the exponentially decaying terms in \eqref{eq:quality_approximation}.
 Computing $RS_{N,n}(g)$ requires the value of $g$ at $N$ points, hence the computation time $\tau_0$ of one such integral will be proportional to $n N = \mathcal{O}(N \log N)$.
-Consequently, we compute one integral with a precision $\mathcal{O}(\tau_0^{- \gamma})$, for some $\gamma > 0$, in a time $\tau_0$.
+Consequently, up to machine precision, we compute one integral with an error $\mathcal{O}(\tau_0^{- \gamma})$, for some $\gamma > 0$, in a time $\tau_0$.